 Southern California Rollout

-Why PokerMeet Is Opening Southern California County by County
+Why PokerMeet Is Starting in Southern California First

-Why PokerMeet Is Opening Southern California County by County
+Why PokerMeet Is Starting in Southern California First

 A lot of products want to look broad as fast as possible.